slehmann1/Canadian-Census-Analyzer/README.md

 ## Canadian Census Analyzer
-Enables creation of chloropeth maps using data from multiple years of the Canadian Census.
+Enables creation of choropleth maps using data from multiple years of the Canadian Census.

 This project is currently a work in progress.